bait509-ubc/BAIT509/assessments/final_project/final.md

 __Submission instructions__: All group members should make a complete submission to Connect by the deadline.

+__Group assignments__: Groupings are random.
+See the file on Connect for the final project groups.

 Your task is to build a supervised learning model to address a hypothetical (or real, if you have one) business question, in the form of a report, in a group.

 We will provide some datasets for you to use (see Section 2 below).
 You can use your own data, but only after getting it approved by a member of the teaching team.